Part 1: Legislative framework

 Unfair actions also include misleading other undertakings by providing incorrect or unreasonable information about quantity, quality, components, characteristics, manufacturing place or means, price of its or other undertakings’ goods or risks related to the usage of such goods, as well as the provision of incorrect or unsubstantiated information about its managing personnel, qualifications of employees, the legal, financial or other position of an undertaking if it could have a damaging effect for the other undertaking.

-The list of unfair practices also includes the usage, transfer and disclosure of the other undertakings’ trade secrets without prior consent as well as the receipt of such trade secrets from unauthorized persons, for the purpose to compete, by seeking the benefit for itself or by seeking to harm the other undertaking.
-Undertakings are also prohibited from proposing that the employees of the competing undertaking terminate their employment contracts or refrain from performing all or part of their work-related duties, seeking self-benefit or inflicting damage on that undertaking.
+The list of unfair practices also includes the usage, transfer and disclosure of the other undertakings’ trade secrets without prior consent as well as the receipt of such trade secrets from unauthorized parties, for the purpose to compete, by seeking the benefit for itself or by seeking to harm the other undertaking.
+Undertakings are also prohibited from proposing that the employees of the competing undertaking terminate their employment agreements or refrain from performing all or part of their work-related duties, seeking self-benefit or inflicting damage on that undertaking.

 b.
 Link(s) to official publication:

-The Lithuanian version of the Law on Prohibition of Unfair Practices of Retail Companies of the Republic of Lithuania is accessible via this link.
+The Lithuanian version of the Law on Prohibition of Unfair Practices of Retail Companies of the Republic of Lithuania is accessible via this link

-The Lithuanian version of the Law on Prohibition of Unfair Trading Practices in the Agricultural and Food Supply Chain of the Republic of Lithuania is accessible via this link.
+The Lithuanian version of the Law on Prohibition of Unfair Trading Practices in the Agricultural and Food Supply Chain of the Republic of Lithuania is accessible via this link

 The Lithuanian version of the Law on Competition of the Republic of Lithuania is accessible via this link